avian-lovelace/hyacinth/docs/docs/records.md

 // 2
 ```

 However, record field mutability can instead be controlled manually by adding a mutability parameter to a record declaration.
-If used, the mutability parameter must be the first element of the type paramter list and be prefixed by `mut`.
+If used, the mutability parameter must be the first element of the type parameter list and be prefixed by `mut`.
 ```
 rec Foo = ⟨mut M⟩ => [
     // field a is always immutable